Greater Dallas Youth Orchestra

 GDYO rehearsals take place during the season on Sunday evenings at the Sammons Center for the Arts, from 5:00 to 8:30 pm.
 All GDYO musicians are expected to participate in their school music programs.

 Richard Giangiulio, GDYO Music Director

-Richard Giangiulio, Music Director and Conductor of the Greater Dallas Youth Orchestra, is now in his thirty-eighth season with the GDYO.
+Richard Giangiulio is now in his 39th season with the GDYO.
 He began conducting GDYO in 1980.

-Mr. Giangiulio was Music Director of the New Philharmonic Orchestra of Irving for 11 years, as well as the Allen Philharmonic for 8 years.
+Mr. Giangiulio was Music Director of the New Philharmonic Orchestra of Irving for eleven years, and the Allen Philharmonic for eight years.
 He has recorded seven albums with Crystal Records.
 He is the owner of the Trumcor mute company.
-Mr. Giangiulio has four children, 3 have been members of the Greater Dallas Youth Orchestra.
+Mr. Giangiulio has four children — three have been members of the Greater Dallas Youth Orchestra.

 GDYO Sectional Coaches:

 Violin: Lucas Aleman, Maria Schleuning, Shu Lee

 Cello: Jeff Hood, Jolyon Pegis